Martha Vickers

 Martha Vickers (born Martha MacVicar; May 28, 1925 – November 2, 1971) was an American model and actress.

 Early life

-Vickers was born Martha MacVicar in Ann Arbor, Michigan; her father was an automobile dealer.
-She began her career as a model and cover girl.
-Her family moved to Hollywood when her father assumed control of an agency in Burbank, California.
+Martha Vickers was born Martha MacVicar in Ann Arbor, Michigan; where she spent her early childhood.
+Her father was an automobile dealer, and due to his career, the family relocated frequently.
+She subsequently attended schools across Chicago, Miami, St. Petersburg, Detroit, and Dallas before settling in Burbank, California in 1940 when her father assumed control of an agency there.
 Vickers was 15 at that time.
+During school she actively participated in countless student shows.

+After finishing her studies in California, she began her career as a model and cover girl.